kaushil24/distributed-video-processing/README.md

 Usually for the developement workflow, you only need to star the VP and use NodeDirector and/or LoadBalancer classes.
 Refer to `video-sender.test.ipynb` and `scratchpad.test.ipynb` to see how to use them.
 You don't need to have the LB server running UNLESS you want to do E2E runs.

+### Project Scope

+- Get number of available worker machines
+- Job completion time statistics to Db
+- Store runtime of individual frame
+- On UI:
+  - display IP of each worker
+  - unprocessed frame
+  - completed frame on worker machine
+  - avg time of completed job on a worker